-The Albies are named after anti-apartheid hero Justice Albie Sachs, who received a lifetime achievement award at our inaugural event.
+The Albies are named after anti-apartheid hero Justice Albie Sachs, who received a Lifetime Achievement in Pursuit of Justice award at our inaugural event in 2022.

 Albie taught us the power of those three little letters – why.